microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/st-b-l072z-lrwan1-discovery-kit.md

 The binary is ready to be uploaded to the device.

 - Connect the device via USB to your computer
-- Open a file explorer widow and find the attached device.
+- Open a file explorer window and find the attached device.
 It should appear as an external device and have a name similar to `DIS_L072Z`

 Now you need to grab the binary and upload to the device.